BIATeam/BIADocs/docs/40-DeveloperGuide/20-CRUD/75-FixableCRUD.md

     return entity => new FeatureDto
     {
       // [...]

       IsFixed = entity.IsFixed,
     }
   }
 }
 ```
 :::tip
 Add the mapping of the `FixedDate` when mapping to DTO only if needed in your application.
+In case, add the property `fixedDate` into your model DTO.
 :::

 #### Front CRUD Configuration